sleepy909/cpassman/readme.txt

 * PostgreSQL database support

 ------------------------------------------  CHANGELOG  ----------------------------------------------
+v2.0b5
+* improvements: added Japanese translation by Shinji
+* improvement: added direct link to KBs in item overview
+* improvement: link from KBs to items
+* improvement: search and open a folder [55]
+* improvement: backup system based on server CRON [91]
+* improvement: encrypted passwords in database by salt [86]
+* improvement: KB management is encrypted [89]
+* fixed: strings error in upgrade.php pages
+* improvements: [87]
 v2.00
 * Licence has changed from CC BY-NC-ND to CC BY-ND
 * improvement: convert cPassMan to UTF-8 charset